Why do horses have dull coats?

 - Your horse’s internal parasite load.
 Times are changing – as is the ability for parasites to be impervious to wormers.
 There’s also a trend towards fecal testing to be sure you are worming for the types of worms your horse has – working from a set schedule is unnecessary and can contribute to parasite resistance.
 Your vet can help you out on this one!

 - Your horse’s external parasite load.
-Mange, rain rot, bacterial infections, weird horse skin crud, all can dampen the shine on your horse.
+Mange, rain rot, bacterial infections, and weird horse skin crud can dampen the shine on your horse.